cloudy-develop/online-interiors/README.md

 ### Git Clone

 1. Create a folder in your "resources" folder called "[online_interiors]".
 (MUST INCLUDE BRACKETS)
-2. Run CMD in the "[online_interiors]" folder and type "git clone https://github.com/Cloud-Developments/Online_Interiors.git".
+2. Run CMD in the "[online_interiors]" folder and type "git clone "https://github.com/Cloud-Developments/Online_Interiors.git".
+3. Move the files from the "Online_Interiors" folder into the "[online_interiors]" folder and then delete the "Online_Interiors" folder.
-3. Download the latest version of "bob74_ipl" from "https://github.com/Bob74/bob74_ipl/releases".
+4. Download the latest version of "bob74_ipl" from "https://github.com/Bob74/bob74_ipl/releases".
-4. Install "bob74_ipl in the "resources" folder.
+5. Install "bob74_ipl in the "resources" folder.
 (MUST BE NAMED "bob74_ipl" AND BE DIRECTLY IN RESOURCES FOLDER)
-5. Copy the text from the resource list below into your "server.cfg".
+6. Copy the text from the resource list below into your "server.cfg".
-6. Enjoy your interiors.
+7. Enjoy your interiors.

 ### Manually